FrJonas/DarkJ-Theme/README.md

 # DarkJ-Theme
-A Theme for iOS Devices using SnowBoard
+A Icon Theme for iOS Devices using SnowBoard